bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 >[!quote]+ Livelock
 >- constant state changes
->- "two people are in each other's way and both go in the same direction"
+>- "two people are in each other's way and both keep avoiding in the same direction"

+>[!quote]+ Deadlock
+>- no one does any work

+>[!quote]+ Spinlock
+>sometimes the scheduler's management of letting the thread access the lock takes too much time, so we just check it and busy spin until it's free